Woman with red hair and glasses sitting on top of writing desk next to an orange Maine Coon cat

 Britt is a former librarian and copywriter, contributing to the literary community by facilitating writing groups and book clubs.
 She’s moderated and hosted events, author panels and open mic nights in celebration of CanLit.

 She publishes a fairly sporadic newsletter on Substack called Brief Notes.
+It is rarely brief, if at all.